-Let’s talk whiskey!–Rye whiskey to be more specific.
-The Jack Daniel Distillery announced the national launch of their Tennessee Rye Whiskey and we were all in for it.
-We took the trek to Lynchburg, Tennessee to see what the fuss was all about.
-The distillery has a rich 150-year history of making whiskey, so when we were presented with the opportunity to go behind the scenes to learn more about their distinct charcoal mellowing process, we said, “Where do we sign up?”
+Let’s talk whiskey!–Rye whiskey, to be more specific.
+The Jack Daniel Distillery announced the national launch of their Tennessee Rye Whiskey, and we were all in for it.
+We took the trek to Lynchburg, Tennessee, to see what the fuss was about.
+The distillery has a rich 150-year history of making whiskey, so when the good folks at Jack Daniel’s presented with the opportunity to go behind the scenes to learn more about their distinct charcoal mellowing process, we said, “Where do we sign up?”

 We learned so much at the oldest registered distillery in the United States and were treated to a glimpse of the Jack Daniel’s whiskey-making process.
 We got a crash course in how yeast is used in fermentation, we learned how whiskey is matured and we had a chance to burn some maple wood oak to aid with the charcoal mellowing process.
 We discovered some rather interesting facts about Jack Daniel, the man (his birth name was Jasper, not Jack), we talked to Master Distiller Jeff Arnett, and most importantly, we had a chance to taste some Jack Daniel’s Tennessee Straight Rye Whiskey before it hits the shelves in October.
 Our group also made a stop in Trinity, Alabama at the Jack Daniel Cooperage to see how they craft their American oak barrels.
 In fact, we even jumped in and built a barrel!

 READ: 5 Must Do Things in Nashville, Tennessee